 Applied Suicide Intervention Skills Training (ASIST) is the gold standard in suicide intervention training programs.
 ASIST is a two-day, standardized, evidence-based training that has been recognized by the Centers for Disease Control and Prevention (CDC), used in crisis centers across the United States, and adopted by branches of the U.S. Armed Forces.
-Here at GSU, master’s level counselors in training have the opportunity to receive ASIST training prior to their first clinical experiences.
+Here at GSU, master’s level counselors in training have the opportunity to receive ASIST training before their first clinical experiences.
 We’ve also trained over 160 Aging Services Network volunteers and providers in ASIST.
-People who receive ASIST training learn the Pathway for Assisting Life (PAL) model, and how to help respond to a person who is having thoughts of suicide at the moment when an intervention is most needed.
+People who receive ASIST training learn the Pathway for Assisting Life (PAL) model and how to help respond to a person having thoughts of suicide when an intervention is most needed.
 Click to find ASIST training in your area.

 10. Life will prevail when supported.

-Being able to identify someone who may be at risk of suicide, asking them directly about suicide, and listening to their distress are ways to support a person’s life at the moment when they are experiencing crisis; and supporting life also happens before the suicide intervention.
+Identifying someone who may be at risk of suicide, asking them directly about suicide, and listening to their distress are ways to support a person’s life at the moment when they are experiencing a crisis, and supporting life also happens before the suicide intervention.
 Suicide prevention involves access to mental health resources, hotlines, community training, and awareness efforts.
-But suicide prevention is also access to housing, food, healthcare, community, education and many other life-giving resources.
+But suicide prevention is also a way to access housing, food, healthcare, community, education and many other life-giving resources.
 You can be a part of preventing deaths by suicide — one conversation could mean the difference between life and death.
 Remember, when it comes to suicide prevention, you are never alone.

 Mary Chase Mize is a postdoctoral research associate in the Department of Counseling and Psychological Services at Georgia State University.
 She can be reached at [email protected].